flemm0/PM592/Lecture_Materials/Week07/README.md

 Example conclusion statement:

 - Upon visual inspection we found that age was not linearly related to house selling price.
-We found that a quadratic model fir the data well (p < .001) and a cubic term did not improve model fit (p = 0.22).
+We found that a quadratic model fit the data well (p < .001) and a cubic term did not improve model fit (p = 0.22).
 Our best-fit equation for selling price was $\hat{Y} = 53.4 - 1.93X_{AGE}+0.04X_{AGE}^2$, as selling price decreased until house age of approximately 22 years, and then subsequently began to rebound.

 # Fractional Polynomials